Datasets and data loading#

 Args:

-root_dir: full path to the imagenet CLS-LOC folder containing train and val subfolders
+root_dir (str): Full path to the ImageNet CLS-LOC folder containing "train" and "val" subfolders.

-split: which subfolder to use, either "train" or "val"
+split (str): Specifies which dataset split to use, either "train" or "val".

 """